hiamjoseph/Writeups_EASY/Verify/Writeup.md

 ### Additional tips

-If you get a `error at newline` error, use te built-in webshell.
+If you get a `error at newline` error, use the built-in webshell.
 Don't try to debug the _decrypt.sh_ file.

 ### The flag (BASE64 encrypted)